alacritty/alacritty/README.md

 ## Issues (known, unknown, feature requests, etc.)

 If you run into a problem with Alacritty, please file an issue.
 If you've got a feature request, feel free to ask about it.
-Keep in mind that Alacritty is very much not looking to be a feature-rich terminal emulator with all sorts of bells and widgets.
-It's primarily a cross-platform, blazing fast `tmux` renderer that Just Works.
+Please just keep in mind Alacritty is focused on simplicity and performance, and not all features are in line with that goal.

+Before opening a new issue, please check if it has already been reported.
+There's a chance someone else has already reported it, and you can subscribe to that issue to keep up on the latest developments.

 ## FAQ

 **_Is it really the fastest terminal emulator?_**

-In the terminals I've benchmarked against, Alacritty is either faster, WAY faster, or at least neutral.
-There are no benchmarks in which I've found Alacritty to be slower.
+In the terminals we've [benchmarked](http://github.com/jwilm/vtebench), Alacritty is either faster or **way** faster than the others.
+If you've found a case where this isn't true, please report a bug.

+**_Why isn't feature X implemented?_**

+Alacritty has many great features, but not every feature from every other terminal.
+This could be for a number of reasons, but sometimes it's just not a good fit for Alacritty.
+This means you won't find things like tabs or splits (which are best left to a window manager or [terminal multiplexer][tmux]) nor niceties like a GUI config editor.

 **_macOS + tmux + vim is slow!
 I thought this was supposed to be fast!_**